yegor256/blog/_posts/2017/nov/2017-11-28-microtasking.md

 [effective managers]({% pst 2016/may/2016-05-24-who-is-project-manager %})
 make sure we are _productive_, meaning that our results satisfy their expectations.
-They are not interested in knowing what we are doing to deliver them&mdash;they manage the project, instead of managing us.
+They are not interested in knowing what we are doing to deliver them---they manage the project, instead of managing us.
 And the first step to making the project manageable is to decompose its scope into smaller pieces.